ferdinandvanwyk/gs2_correlation/doc/source/simulation.rst

        Number of points radially and poloidally to fit Gaussian over.
-       Fitting over the whole domain usually does not produce a very good fit. perp_guess : array_like, [1,1,1,1]
+       Fitting over the whole domain usually does not produce a very good fit. perp_guess : array_like, [1,1]
-       Initial guess for perpendicular correlation function fitting.
-Of the form [lx, ly, kx, ky] all in normalized rho_ref units. time_guess : int, 10
+       Initial guess for the radial and poloidal correlation lengths.
+Of the form [lx, ly] in normalized rho_ref units. time_guess : int, 10
        Initial guess for the correlation time in normalized GS2 units. box_size : array_like, [0.2,0.2]